 Sony CEO Hirai to step down, turnaround ally Yoshida to take helm

-Sony Corp said on Friday CEO Kazuo Hirai will be replaced by chief financial officer Kenichiro Yoshida, who is credited with leading many of the changes that have helped the company recover from years of losses in consumer electronics.
+Sony Corp CEO Kazuo Hirai will be replaced by Kenichiro Yoshida, currently the company's chief financial officer, effective April 1, the Nikkei newspaper reported on Friday.

-TOKYO: Japan's Sony Corp said CEO Kazuo Hirai would be handing over the reins to finance chief Kenichiro Yoshida, while at the same time forecast a record annual profit that highlights the revival in fortune that they have both engineered.
+TOKYO: Japan's Sony Corp said CEO Kazuo Hirai would be handing over the reins to finance chief Kenichiro Yoshida, while it also hiked its annual profit forecast further to a record that highlights the revival in fortune they have both engineered.

+The change in helm, while a major surprise, is expected to go down well with investors who have been pleased with Yoshida's no-nonsense approach to restructuring after he became CFO in 2014.

+Hirai and Yoshida together streamlined Sony's unprofitable electronics businesses and then capitalised on the spread of smartphones with image sensors.

-People familiar with Yoshida describe him as a reserved foil to the more flamboyant "Kaz" Hirai, but also a forceful partner who pushed through many controversial changes, including the sale of the Vaio PC division and spinning off the TV business, to swerve the company away from losses.
+People familiar with the 58-year old Yoshida describe him as a reserved foil to the more flamboyant "Kaz" Hirai, but also a forceful partner who pushed through many controversial changes, including the sale of its Vaio PC division and spinning off its TV business.

-As a vindication of these measures, Sony quadrupled its profits in the three months ended December, its best-ever third quarter on record, on robust demand for image sensors as smartphone makers increasingly adopt dual-lens rear cameras.
+Vindicating those measures, Sony quadrupled its profits to mark its best-ever third quarter, helped by robust demand for image sensors as smartphone makers increasingly adopt dual-lens rear cameras, as well as strong sales of gaming software for the PlayStation 4 console.

-The company is also on track for the strongest annual showing in its 72-year history - with its latest estimate for operating profit being 720 billion yen for the year through March, versus a prior forecast of 630 billion yen that would have also been a record high.
+That prompted the 72-year old company to lift its annual operating profit to 720 billion yen (US$6.6 billion) for the year through March, versus a prior forecast of 630 billion yen that would have also been a record high.

-Yoshida's next challenge would be to make sure Sony keeps up this momentum even after the impact of restructuring and demand for image sensors wear off, analysts said.
+Yoshida's next challenge is to make sure Sony keeps up this momentum even after the impact of restructuring and demand for image sensors wear off, analysts said.

 "The part where he's still not tested, and we really have to see, is whether or not he can inspire the creative aspect of Sony," said Macquarie's Damian Thong.